Who We Are

 CASEY is comprised of a group of concerned professionals and experiential voices in the community that work together to address issues pertaining to the sexual exploitation of youth.

 What is Sexual Exploitation?
-Sexual exploitation can be defined as an older youth or adult taking advantage of a younger child or youth for sexual purposes, including participation in prostitution, pornographic performances, and in the production of pornography.
-Youth involved in the sex trade (prostitution, phone sex, stripping, pornography) are sexually exploited.
+Sexual exploitation can be defined as an older youth or adult taking advantage of a younger child or youth for sexual purposes, including participation in sex trade, pornographic performances, and in the production of pornography.
+Youth involved in the sex trade (phone sex, stripping, pornography) are sexually exploited.

-Sexual exploitation and sex trade work are not new issues for St. John’s but up until the formation of CASEY there was no group or organization working to address this issue.
-Many of CASEY’s members support young men and women who work in the sex trade, we believe it is critical to do prevention work, and this is clearly a gap in service that CASEY aims to fill.
+Sexual exploitation is not a new issue for St. John’s but up until the formation of CASEY there was no group or organization working to address this issue.
+Many of CASEY’s members support young men and women who engage in the sex trade, we believe it is critical to do prevention work, and this is clearly a gap in service that CASEY aims to fill.

 What we do